FluveFV/BDT_code/README.md

 # BDT_code
 Code and documentation for Big Data Technologies course project work, in University of Trento.
+The report can be found [here](https://github.com/FluveFV/BDT_code/blob/main/BDT_report.pdf)
 Make sure Redis and its most common modules are properly installed.
 Please check the README file into the 'redis_setup' folder.